vlaranjo/Vasconomics_Website/content/post/Economic_Wealth_and_Climate.md

 Below you will see a scatter plot where each circle represents a country and is placed according to its GDP per Capita PPP (in Thousands of $) and the Temperature (average annual in Celsius).
 Also, for the reader's convenience, the different colours represent the different continent where a country belongs.

 Note that, the data presented is an average between 2010-2016 values, when available.
-It was decided to take the average, to avoid overstating the figures on speficially warm years for some countries.
+It was decided to take the average, to avoid overstating the figures on specifically warm years for some countries.

 Tip: zoom available in the left-bottom corner.